DIKU-EDU/kudos/docs/usage.rst

 subdirectory of KUDOS.

 After compiling the system, you should have a binary named ``kudos-mips32`` in that directory.
-This is your entire operating system in one file!
+This is your entire operating system, in one file!

 Compiling the userland programs